chrisdwheatley/generator-angular2/README.md

 ### Developing

-All contibutions are more than welcome, no matter how large or small.
+All contributions are more than welcome, no matter how large or small.

 ### License